kossiitkgp/docs/events/git-and-github.md

 - Introduce an idea or feature directly without explaining why it is needed.
 Just starting with "Branching is an important feature and to create a new branch, we use `git branch` command" is a bad way to introduce branching.
 Make sure you firmly establish in the audience's mind why they are learning.
 If you can't explain why in the beginning make a promise that it will be explained later and keep your promise.
 Otherwise, our workshops will be no different than most of the boring academic lectures.
 - Skip hands-on sessions.
 Hands-on sessions are the main reason we conduct workshops, else the audience would have simply watched a tutorial video.
 Repeat demos if required.
 Provide individual assistance.
 Make sure the audience gets their hands dirty.
 - Skip questions.
 Git contains many non-intuitive ideas.
-Audience may be confused while you are explaining the concepts.
+The audience may be confused while you are explaining the concepts.
 Re-explain things in a different way if necessary.
 Encourage the audience to speak out if they are confused.
 Tell them that Git is non-intuitive and it's okay to ask small doubts.

 ## KOSS Intro
 Include 4-5 slides introducing KOSS, focusing on when we do selections, why we do it at that time, and what we expect from them.
 This introduction can be inserted in the middle of the workshop when the maximum audience is present.